-A deer hunt turned into a backcountry emergency Friday when a man was mauled by a grizzly bear while tracking a deer south of Big Sky, Montana.
+Sept.
+11, 2023: A deer hunt turned into a backcountry emergency on Sept.
+8 when Noorlander was mauled by a grizzly bear while tracking a deer south of Big Sky, Montana.
 The attack occurred near the Yellow Mule Trails in Custer Gallatin National Forest, and Custer Gallatin National Forest officials have reason to believe the grizzly was shot and injured in the attack.
 They’ve closed the surrounding area to all foot traffic while they search for the bear, a post on their Facebook page reads.

-Rudy Noorlander, 61, owns Alpine Adventures, a snowmobile and ATV rental company in Big Sky.
-A father-son duo had rented ATVs from him for their deer hunt, Noorlander’s daughter KateLynn Davis tells Outdoor Life.
+Noorlander, 61, owns Alpine Adventures, a snowmobile and ATV rental company in Big Sky.
+A father-son duo had rented ATVs from him for their deer hunt, Davis tells Outdoor Life.
 When they returned the ATVs and told Noorlander they couldn’t track down a deer they had shot after searching extensively for it, he insisted on taking them back into the area to help.

 “He went up his regular trail that he takes all the time.
 He knows it like the back of his hand,” Davis says.
 “My dad is always super prepared.
 He wants to be on ‘Survivor.’
 He’s tried to audition.
 He had bear spray, had his gun…”